NadyaBodrova/wproofreader-plugin-wordpress/README.md

 ### Powerful

-The Pro version proofreads up to 10,000,000 words per year, and can be used in up to 5 websites.
+The Pro version proofreads up to 10,000,000 words per year and can be used in up to 5 websites.

-The free version checks spelling in to 5,000 words per day on one website.
+The free version checks spelling into 5,000 words per day on one website.
 Once the limit is reached the proofreading stops until the next day.

 ### Modern